'Summertime' captures a long infatuation with Italy – DW – 05/15/2023

 Germans have been infatuated with Italy for centuries.

-Back in the late 1700s, literary legend Johann Wolfgang von Goethe wrote an influential travelogue cataloging his two years journeying through Italy that helped cement a long German romance with the country.
+Back in the late 1700s, literary legend Johann Wolfgang von Goethe wrote an influential travelogue about his two years journeying through Italy that helped cement a long German romance with the country.

-In the postwar years, well-travelled German citizens each year holidayed across Italy in their millions from Siciily to the Amalfi Coast, enjoying ocean, sun, regional cuisine — and of course gelato.
+In the postwar years, well-travelled German citizens holidayed across Italy in their millions from Siciily to the Amalfi Coast, enjoying ocean, sun, regional cuisine — and, of course, gelato.

-The German infatuation with Italy is of course widely shared among the 65 million from across the planet who visit each year, which has been ably captured by the Netflix series "Summertime," which enters its third and final season this month.
+The German infatuation with Italy is, however, widely shared among the 65 million from across the planet who visit each year.
+This fascination has been ably captured by the Netflix series "Summertime," which enters its third and final season this month.

-Set on a resort on the Romagna Riviera on the Adriatic coast across a sparkling summer, "Summertime" evokes a tourist's Italian fantasy with a modern twist.
+Set on a resort on the Romagna Riviera on the Adriatic coast amid a sparkling summer, "Summertime" evokes a tourist's Italian fantasy, with a modern twist.

 The series follows Summer (Coco Rebecca Edogamhe), a young woman who says she hates summer and is forced to support her mother with a job in a hotel in this coastal holiday idyll.
 But then she meets Ale (Ludovico Tersigni), a handsome young motorcycle racer from Rome.
 The two find love and come of age on the beach amid their own personal struggles, trials and tribulations.